MycroftAI/documentation/index.md

 ## Getting help and support

 This section will cover the different support mechanisms for getting help - such as the forums, chat, Contact Us and raising Issues on GitHub.

-## Glossary

-This section will be the comprehensive listing of Mycroft terms